 There's only one man named Bildad in the Bible.
-He's one the three (or rather four) friends of Job, who discuss with him the finer points of existence.
+Bildad the Shuhite one the first three, then four friends of Job, who discuss with him the finer points of existence.
 The other two are Eliphaz and Zophar.
 Friend number four is a young man named Barachel, who waits to speak until the other three are done, and that takes thirty-one chapters.

 The name Bildad consists of two elements, but there's no consensus on which ones those are.

-According to BDB Theological Dictionary and NOBS Study Bible Name List, the first part of the name comes from the Babylonian divine name Bel, which is closely related to the name Baal, and means Lord.
+According to BDB Theological Dictionary and NOBSE Study Bible Name List, the first part of the name comes from the Babylonian divine name Bel, which is closely related to the name Baal, and means Lord:

-BDB and NOBS further agree that the second part of the name Bildad comes from the verb (yadad), which probably means to love, judging from its three derivatives:
+BDB and NOBSE further agree that the second part of the name Bildad comes from the verb ידד (yadad), which probably means to love:

 Hence, for a meaning of the name Bildad, NOBSE and BDB both read Bel Has Loved.